 Based on what you’ve seen on TV, you might think that rehab belongs exclusively to former child actors or privileged reality stars.
-Movies like 28 Days show a Hollywood-tinged version of the rehab experience, while celebrity gossip shows use rehab as the punchline to jokes about stars battling their addictions.
+Movies like 28 Days show a Los Angeles-tinged version of the rehab experience, while celebrity gossip shows use rehab as the punchline to jokes about stars battling their addictions.

 It’s enough negative attention to make anyone squeamish.
 Thankfully, treatment is just as accessible for the everyman, but without the public scrutiny of the rich and famous.

 Myth: You Have to Hit Rock Bottom

 On the other end of the spectrum, the other group of people who are commonly known for getting treatment are the ones who are really bad off.
 Homeless, desperately in debt, disowned by family—people who’ve drifted so far that treatment is their only option.

 While there are certainly those who have “hit rock bottom” that go to rehab, even people who are “high-functioning” addicts have found great success through treatment.
 You don’t have to wait until you lose everything in order to make positive moves toward a better future.

 The practitioners and nurses who work in treatment centers are trained to help you overcome your addiction in the most comfortable and efficient way possible.
 In cases of heavy abuse, a supervised drug detox can help wean people off drugs with minimal side effects.
 Prescription drugs such as these are often used to ease withdrawal: